 I love the look of this fabulous recipe Greek Turkey Rice & Feta Casserole from the Cookin’ Canuk.
 If you love turkey, try my creamy, yet dairy-free Turkey Broccoli & Mushroom Casserole on Eat Drink Paleo.

-This Easy Lemon Chicken & Potato Casserole looks like a great winter and summer recipe.
-It’s from Gimme Some Oven as well.
+This Easy Lemon, Herb Chicken & Potato Casserole is a great winter and summer recipe – zesty and fresh while still being cosy.
 You can replace the condensed canned soup with a homemade recipe like this one from My Heart Beets.

 For some savoury breakfast casseroles, check out the Baked Eggs with Chicken Sausage, Quinoa and Salsa Verde from Domesticate Me (left) or the Gluten Free Sausage Breakfast Casserole from Iowa Girl Eats (right).
 Also worthy is the Spaghetti Squash & Sausage Breakfast Casserole from the Vibrant Life Army Wife (no pic).